 We select a tool and add a G00 block to position there.

-Then we go down with G01 to Z-5.
+Then we go down with G01 to Z-5 and start the spindle.

 Great!
 Let us calculate the first polar coordinate.